MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 - Users no longer need to know about data governance policies - they can focus on their work.

-You can apply retention labels to content automatically when that content contains sensitive information, keywords or searchable properties, or a match for [trainable classifiers](classifier-get-started-with.md).
+You can apply retention labels to content automatically when that content doesn't already have a retention label applied and contains sensitive information, keywords or searchable properties, or a match for [trainable classifiers](classifier-get-started-with.md).

 > [!TIP]
 > Use searchable properties to identify [Teams meeting recordings](#microsoft-teams-meeting-recordings) and [items that have a sensitivity label applied](#identify-files-and-emails-that-have-a-sensitivity-label).